School Personal Statement

 Yes, it sounds that silly when you use it, too!

 10. Explain events whenever appropriate.
 Many of your accomplishments are of interest to the committee because of why you tackled them, what you thought about them, and what you learned.
 Tell us the reasoning behind your decision and how your life changed as a result of the experience.

 11. Be specific and focused.
 Rather than listing several items or events, give a full description of just one.
 The more details you include, the more personal your essay will be.

-In addition, they advise all applicants to avoid the following common mistakes:
+In addition, our experts advise all applicants to avoid the following common mistakes:

 1. Don't let anyone else tell you what to write.
-Well-meaning parents and advisors often interfere in the writing process, sabotaging the candidate's chances.
+Well-meaning parents and advisors often interfere in the writing process and sabotage the candidate's chances.
 Use your own best judgement in choosing a topic and writing your essay.
 Don't let anyone else influence you.
 We read thousands of essays each year, and have developed a keen eye for authenticity.

 2. Don't oversell yourself or try too hard.
 Many candidates manage to squeeze every accomplishment they've ever had into a single one-page essay.
 Others explain emphatically how much they "really, really" want to attend our school.
 Don't take such a desperate approach.
 Answer the questions to the best of your ability and be yourself.

 3. Don't rehash information that can be found elsewhere in the application.
 We already know your grade point average, standardized test scores, academic awards and honors.
 Use your limited essay space to discuss experiences that aren't revealed anywhere else.
 Consider your essay to be an informal interview, your exclusive "one-on-one" time with the committee.
 Show us why we should accept you into our academic community.

 4. Don't write a scholarly or overly academic paper.
 The essay is your opportunity to demonstrate your non-academic strengths, particularly your personality.
 Don't waste the opportunity to let us get to know the real you.